funkhaus/fuxt/README.md

 We recommended using CloudFlare for your DNS, it's free plan is enough to do everything you need.

 1. Prep Nuxt to go live.
-    1. Disable Basic Auth in `nuxt.config.js`
+    1. Disable Basic Auth on servers `.env` file or settings panel.
     1. Set the Apollo endpoints to be the new domain names.
 Probably `https://api.your-site.com/graphql`.
     1. If you're using Shopify, `https://shop.your-site.com/api/{version number here}/graphql.json`.
-You may want to use a `.env` for these, it helps when dealing with staging setups later.
+You may want to use a `.env` for these, it helps when dealing with staging setups.
     1. Be sure to turn off Privacy mode in Flywheel.
 1. In Heroku, add your custom domain name to the App.
 [See here](https://devcenter.heroku.com/articles/custom-domains]).
 Note the "DNS Target" Heroku gives you, it should be some funny names and a random string like `space-balls-12345drewish.herokudns.com`.
 1. Turn on SSL in Heroku using the "Automated Certificate Management" (this only works if you're hosting on a paid Heroku plan, which Funkhaus has).